Table Of Contents_

-To help you find the best headphones for use with a television, we combed through dozens of models, testing them for sound reproduction quality, maximum RF signal distance, with the ability to transmit through obstacles, and outstanding battery performance, with hours of use on a single charge.
+To help you find the best headphones for use with a television, we combed through dozens of models, testing them for sound reproduction quality, maximum RF signal distance with the ability to transmit through obstacles, and outstanding battery performance, with hours of use on a single charge.
 We also took a look at warranties and additional features.
 This is the same system we use to rate the best Bluetooth headsets.
 And, when you’re ready for more great product recommendations, then read our best headphones guide.

 Award: Top Pick